-When you turn your head left and right, the head and atlas rotate on the second cervical vertebra axis.
-It is named ‘Atlas’ after the Greek god who supported the world on his shoulders.
-The axis is the second cervical vertebra; it has what is called the odontoid process about which the atlas rotates.
-The joint between the atlas and axis is a pivot type of joint.
+When you turn your head left and right, the head and Atlas rotate on the second cervical vertebra known as Axis.
+The Axis is the second cervical vertebra.
+It has what is called the dens about which the Atlas rotates.
+The joint between the Atlas and Axis is a pivot type of joint.
 It allows the head turn from side to side.

-Dislocated Atlas and its consequences
+Misaligned Atlas and its consequences

-- Pressure on veins and arteries, especially the internal carotid artery, can cause poor blood circulation, migraines, headaches, neck pain and stiffness, pain along the spine, pain in the shoulders and arms.
+- Pressure on veins and arteries, especially the internal carotid artery, which can cause poor blood circulation, migraines, headaches, neck pain and stiffness, pain along the spine, pain in the shoulders and arms.